rotki/rotki/docs/api.rst

    :resjson object result: A mapping of accounts to the Aave history report of each account.
 If an account is not in the mapping rotki does not see anything ever deposited in Aave for it.
    :resjson object total_earned_interest: A mapping of asset identifier to total earned (amount + usd_value mapping) for each asset's interest earnings.
 The total earned is essentially the sum of all interest payments plus the difference between ``balanceOf`` and ``principalBalanceOf`` for each asset.
    :resjson object total_lost: A mapping of asset identifier to total lost (amount + usd_value mapping) for each asset.
 The total losst for each asset is essentially the accrued interest from borrowing and the collateral lost from liquidations.
-   :resjson object total_earned_liquidations: A mapping of asset identifier to total earned (amount + usd_value mapping) for each repaid assets during liquidations.
+   :resjson object total_earned_liquidations: A mapping of asset identifier to total earned (amount + usd_value mapping) for each repaid asset during liquidations.

    :statuscode 200: Aave history successfully queried.
+   :statuscode 400: Requested module is not allowed to query statistics.
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
 Or aave module is not activated.
    :statuscode 500: Internal rotki error
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.